danabnormal/Painter/README.md

 # Painter
-Painter is a Windows program designed to replicate Ambilight functionality using Philips Hue lightbulbs.
+Painter is a Windows program designed to replicate Ambilight functionality using --Philips Hue lightbulbs-- other available technologies.

 It is very likely that this will not be of use to you - this is being used to learn best practice etc for C# applictions.

 ## So what is the applications actual purpose?
-The application is intended to try and replicate Ambilight functionality found in Sony TVs (demonstration TODO:here) with Philips Hue 'networked' lighting products.
+The application is intended to try and replicate Ambilight functionality found in various TVs (https://www.youtube.com/watch?v=11bvDEs0Mdc) with --Philips Hue 'networked' lighting products-- any similar technology.

 The application should provide this functionality for anything that is shown within Windows, be that visualizations, media or games etc.

+You'll notive some --strikethroughs-- above.
+This is because if I do Best Practices right, I should be able to implement an extendable plugin architecture so not just Philips Hue is catered for...

 ## Whats this about Best Practice?
 My experience is with VB.Net under ASP.Net and WinForms.
 This needs to change.